Kent: Sport

-In association football, Kent's highest ranked football team is Gillingham FC (nicknamed 'The Gills') who play in Football League Two, having been demoted at the end of the 2021-22 season.
+In association football, Kent's highest ranked football team is Gillingham FC (nicknamed 'The Gills') who play in Football League Two, having been demoted at the end of the 2021–22 season.
 Maidstone United was a Football League side from 1989 until going bankrupt in 1992.
-Kent clubs in the higher levels of non-league football include the current incarnation of Maidstone United and Dover Athletic playing in the National League along with Ebbsfleet United, who were promoted in 2017.
-Dartford currently play in National League South, the sixth tier of the English football pyramid.
+Kent clubs in the higher levels of non-league football include Ebbsfleet United, who were promoted in 2023.
+Tonbridge Angels and the current incarnation of Maidstone United currently play in National League South, the sixth tier of the English football pyramid.

 Kent is represented in cricket by Kent County Cricket Club.
 The club was a founder member of the County Championship in 1890 and has won the competition, the major domestic first-class cricket competition, seven times.
 The club is based at the St Lawrence Ground in Canterbury and also plays matches at the Nevill Ground in Royal Tunbridge Wells and the County Cricket Ground, Beckenham.
 The Kent Women cricket team has won the Women's County Championship seven times since it was established in 1997.
 Cricket has traditionally been a popular sport in the county and Kent is considered one of the locations in which the game first developed.
 Teams have represented the county since the early 18th century.
 The Kent Cricket League is the top level of club competition within Kent and features teams from throughout the county, including areas such as Beckenham and Bexley which were formerly part of the county.

-Canterbury Hockey Club and Holcombe Hockey Club both play in the top division in both the men's and women's England Hockey Leagues.
-Sevenoaks Hockey Club's women first XI plays in the second tier of national competition.
+Canterbury Hockey Club and Holcombe Hockey Club have historically competed at the highest levels of English field hockey, with Holcombe's men's and women's first teams currently playing in the England Hockey Premier Divisions.
+Sevenoaks Hockey Club's women's first XI competes in Division 1 South, the second tier of the national league structure.

+The Invicta Dynamos, based in Gillingham, are a semi-professional ice hockey team that plays in the National Ice Hockey League.
+They replaced the Medway Bears as the senior team in 1997.
+They share the home ice rink at Planet Ice Gillingham with the secondary senior team, Invicta Mustangss, and the ladies' ice hockey team, the Invicta Dynamics.

-In rugby union, Tonbridge Juddians and Canterbury RFC play in the fourth-tier of English rugby in the National League 2 South.
-Gravesend RFC play in the seventh-tier London 2 South-East.
-Blackheath FC, a club within the historic boundaries of the county, play in fourth-tier National League 2 South.
-Both Tonbridge Juddians and Blackheath RFC played in National league 1 (the third-tier of English rugby) up until the end of the 2021-2022 season.
+In rugby union, Tonbridge Juddians and Canterbury RFC play in the fourth tier of English rugby in the National League 2 East and similar level.
+Gravesend RFC play in the seventh-tier London 2 South-East (Regional 2 South East).
+Blackheath RFC, a club within the historic boundaries of the county, played in the third tier (National league 1) until being relegated at the end of the 2021–22 season.

-In motorsport, the Brands Hatch circuit near Swanley has played host to a number of national and international racing events and hosted 12 runnings of the British Grand Prix in various years between 1964 and 1986.
+The Brands Hatch circuit near Swanley has played host to a number of national and international racing events and hosted 12 runnings of the British Grand Prix between 1964 and 1986.